-F1 is the most popular motorsport competition.
+F1 is the most popular auto racing competition.
 Not only sportsmen compete in it, but also car manufacturers and each race brings surprises.
 We will tell you what Formula 1 is and what its principles are.

 Under the name of “Formula 1” championships are held since 1950, however, and before that regular Grand Prix were held, but there was no centralized system of scoring for victories at the stages.
 Competitions are held from March to November with an interval of one or two weeks, depending on the calendar for the current season.
 There are races for the season from 19 to 20.
 There are also “summer holidays”, when the competitions are interrupted for one month in the middle of the season.
 This is necessary so that designers can eliminate errors and prepare race cars for the rest of the season.
 It happened that after the resumption of the championship, the situation changed cardinally and the leader changed.